Darrel Williams Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 - Williams did not have a touchdown run in that game against the Packers.

-- Conceding 115.0 rushing yards per game, the Packers have the 17th-ranked run defense in the league.
+- Allowing 115.0 rushing yards per game, the Packers have the 17th-ranked run defense in the NFL.

-- Williams and the Chiefs will face off against the NFL's 18th-ranked defense in terms of rushing touchdowns conceded (eight).
+- The Packers have conceded eight rushing touchdowns, 18th in the NFL.

 Recent Performances

-- Williams has run for 131 yards on 39 carries (43.7 yards per game) with two touchdowns on the ground during his last three games.
+- During his last three games, Williams has racked up 131 rushing yards (43.7 per game) on 39 carries with two touchdowns.

 Williams' Kansas City Teammates